airsplay/vokenization/README.md

 2. **English Wikipedia**.
 The script to download and process wiki data are modified from [XLM](https://github.com/facebookresearch/XLM).
 It will download a 17G file.
-The speed depends on the networking and it usually takes a couple of hours.
+The speed depends on the networking and it usually takes several hours to filter the data.
     ```shell script
     bash data/wiki/get_data_cased.bash en
     ```